-The MCO agrees to submit to the Department full and complete information as to the identity of each person or corporation with an ownership or controlling interest in the MCO, or any subcontractor in which the MCO has a five percent (5%) or more ownership interest, at the following times:
+In accordance with 42 C.F.R. § 438.602(c), the MCO agrees to submit to the Department the Disclosure of Ownership or Controlling Interest.
+This form requires full and complete information as to the identity of each person or corporation with an ownership or controlling interest in the MCO, or any subcontractor or provider in which the MCO has a five percent (5%) or more ownership interest, at the following times: